 In stock trading, the high and low refer to the maximum and minimum prices in a given time period.
 Open and close are the prices at which a stock began and ended trading in the same period.
-Volume is the total amount of trading activity.
-Adjusted values factor in corporate actions such as dividends, stock splits, and new share issuance.
+Volume is the total amount of trading activity—adjusted values factor in corporate actions such as dividends, stock splits, and new share issuance.

 Let’s dive into what these terms mean and how they can be used to fine-tune our trading strategy.

 With coffee in hand, we browse through the stock market section of the morning newspaper.
-We locate our favorite stock, but see there is more than just one price next to it.
+We locate our favorite stock but see there is more than just one price next to it.
 The header on one of them is “open”.
 Open means the price at which a stock started trading when the opening bell rang.

 It can be the same as where the stock closed the night before, but not always.
-Sometimes events such as company earnings reports that happen in after-hours trading can alter a stock’s price overnight.
+Sometimes events such as company earnings reports in after-hours trading can alter a stock’s price overnight.
 Then there is “close”.

 It is also common to see a stock’s 52-week high and 52-week low listed.
-This is the highest and lowest daily close for a stock over one year.
+This is the highest and lowest daily close for a stock for over one year.
 It gives us an idea of the stock’s trading range annually.
 These points can be easily identified if we look at one year-prices chart because they are the peak of the mountain and the lowest point in the valley.

 A company may also split its shares to reduce the stock price or perform a reverse split to increase it.
-With more shares out there, each share has a lower claim on the company than it did before.
+With more shares out there, each share has a lower claim on the company than before.
 The opposite is also true.
 With fewer shares available in the case of a reverse stock split, the stock’s price will increase.

 A company may also decide to issue additional shares of stock to raise capital for growth projects, debt repayment, or acquisitions.
-This has a similar effect to stock splits as there are more shares out there.
+This has a similar effect to stock splits as more shares are out there.
 However, issuing new equity changes the company’s cost of capital.
 Unlike splits, these actions affect a company’s value, and the adjusted price may drop or increase depending on how investors perceive how the company will invest the new funds.

-Volume is the total number of shares traded in a security over a period.
+Volume is the total number of shares traded in a security period.
 Every time buyers and sellers exchange shares, the amount gets added to the period’s total volume.
 Studying volume patterns are an essential aspect of technical analysis because it can show the significance of a stock’s price movement.

 A price change that occurs in high volume can carry more weight because it indicates that many traders were behind the move.
-Conversely, a lower volume price move can be perceived as less important.
+Conversely, a lower volume price move can be perceived as less critical.